joelhawksley/identity/_posts/2026-01-14-beyond-senior.md

 _Bio: Joel is a staff software engineer at GitHub, working on the health of the GitHub.com Rails monolith._

-_You’re at senior, but you’re hungry for more.
+_Abstract: You’re at senior, but you’re hungry for more.
 What’s next?
 In this talk, we’ll attempt to define the staff role and help you decide if it's a good fit for your career._

 Before I get started, a quick survey: how many people here would call themselves Junior?
 Senior?
 Staff?
 Something beyond?